kubernetes-sigs/kustomize/docs/plugins/README.md

 a YAML file containing its configuration (the file name provided in the kustomization file).

-> TODO: more restrictions on plugin to allow the same exec
+> TODO: restrictions on plugin to allow the _same exec
-> plugin to be specified in a config under both the
+> plugin_ to be targetted by  both the
 > `generators` and `transformers` fields.
+>
 > - first arg could be the fixed string
 >   `generate` or `transform`,
 >   (the name of the configuration file moves to
 >   the 2nd arg), or
-> - by default an exec plugin behaves as a tranformer
+> - or by default an exec plugin behaves as a tranformer
 >   unless a flag `-g` is provided, switching the
 >   exec plugin to behave as a generator.